zsparal/api-documentation/source/point-of-sale/overview.rst

 and terminals provided to you by Mollie.
 Please contact your account manager to discover the options that work best for you.

-For advanced users who want to integrate point-of-sale payments themselves, here is how it works.
-If you are looking to test your integration without the need for a physical terminal, you can do so using :doc:`test mode </point-of-sale/testing>`.
+For advanced users who want to integrate point-of-sale payments themselves, the guide below should help you get started.

+If you are looking to test the integration without the need for a physical terminal, you can find out how to do so in our :doc:`test mode </point-of-sale/testing>` guide.

 Receiving your first terminal
 -----------------------------